Motivation

 Main requirements:

-• Workflows on how to process measured data (e.g., detector hit positions, time-of-flight per ion) into atomic positions and (molecular) ion types (chemical species) including all metadata with contextualization (e.g., sample preparation, electric field) (FAIRmat)
+• Workflows on processing measured data (e.g., detector hit positions, time-of-flight per ion from atom-probe tomography, APT) into atomic positions and chemical species including all metadata with contextualization (e.g., sample preparation, electric field) (FAIRmat)

-• Close interaction with device software via open-source parsers and converters
+• Close interaction with device software via open-source parsers and with simulation software (e.g. OVITO (Open Visualization Tool)) with APIs (Application Programming Interfaces)

 • Interface between formats and queries of (meta)data in FAIRmat and NFDI-MatWerk